build-on-aws/content/concepts/how-to-store-data-in-the-cloud/index.md

 ## 1. Block storage

 Block storage stores data in fixed-size pieces of storage called blocks.
 A collection of blocks forms a volume that can be treated as a unit of storage, such as a hard drive.

 When writing data, block storage splits files across blocks with a unique identifier.
 Each data block is of a fixed-size, so if say the blocks are 5kb each, and you have a 17kb file, it will be split across 4 blocks, even though it doesn't fill the last block completely (5kb + 5kb + 5kb + 2kb blocks).
 To retrieve data, the storage server uses the unique ID to find the blocks with the data and returns the parts of the file.
 In practice, this process is transparent to us because a file system is used to manage blocks.
 The file system implements a lookup table of unique IDs stored in blocks that manage the efficient storage of data.

 Think of blocks as low-level components that manage storing data efficiently.
 Operating systems implement file systems to enable us to work with data as files and directories.

-### How is it used?
+### How is block storage used?

 Block storage provides fine-grained control over how data is stored.
 A major advantage of block storage is the ability to optimize how data is distributed across blocks.
 Block storage can make small and frequent changes to a file without rewriting the file.
 This enables fast reads and writes for workloads that must be performant, such as transactional workloads or database queries.